rlaplaza-lab/hessian_issues/REGRESSION_ANALYSIS.md

 ## Next Steps

-1. **Fix example_8 file format issue** to complete rotated geometry analysis
-2. **Re-run examples 3 and 7 in 2.8.0 and 2.10.0** to confirm actual behavior (current summaries may use stale data)
+1. ✅ **Completed:** Re-run examples 3 and 7 in 2.8.0 and 2.10.0 - confirmed failures due to NaN values in Hessian computation
+2. ✅ **Completed:** Example 8 file format issue resolved - rotated geometry analysis now complete
-3. **Contact fairchem-core maintainers** with this analysis to prioritize fixes
+3. **Contact fairchem-core maintainers** with this analysis to prioritize fixes:
+   - Report NaN bug in versions 2.8.0 and 2.10.0 for examples 3 and 7
+   - Report massive accuracy regression in version 2.11.0 for examples 3 and 7
-4. **Create minimal reproducible examples** for bug reports
+4. **Create minimal reproducible examples** for bug reports showing:
+   - NaN values in Hessian computation (2.8.0/2.10.0)
+   - Massive RMS errors (2.11.0)
+5. **Investigate root cause** of NaN values in 2.8.0/2.10.0:
+   - Check for division by zero or numerical instability in autograd paths
+   - Review changes to Hessian computation between 2.7.1 and 2.8.0
-5. **Monitor future versions** for regression fixes
+6. **Monitor future versions** for regression fixes

 ## Conclusion

 The regression analysis reveals critical issues in fairchem-core versions 2.8.0 and later, with the most severe problems affecting small molecules (3-5 atoms) and distorted geometries.

-While version 2.11.0 allows examples 3 and 7 to run (unlike 2.8.0/2.10.0), the errors are catastrophic, making Hessian computations unreliable for these systems.
+**Key Findings:**

+1. **Versions 2.8.0 and 2.10.0:** Examples 3 and 7 completely fail due to NaN values in Hessian computation.
+All 225 elements (example_3) or 81 elements (example_7) are NaN, causing eigenvalue computation to fail.
+This represents a critical bug that makes Hessian computation impossible for these systems.

+2. **Version 2.11.0:** Examples 3 and 7 run successfully but show catastrophic errors (RMS errors of 67.839 and 25.510 respectively, representing 429x and 622x increases from baseline).
+While the NaN bug is fixed, the numerical accuracy is severely degraded.

+3. **Other regressions:** Examples 1, 5, 6, 8, and 9 show regressions introduced in 2.8.0 that persist through 2.11.0, though these are less severe than examples 3 and 7.

 The pattern suggests fundamental issues with:
-- Small molecule numerical stability
+- Small molecule numerical stability (NaN values in 2.8.0/2.10.0)
-- Distorted geometry handling
+- Distorted geometry handling (example_3 fails/computes incorrectly)
+- Equilibrium geometry handling for water (example_7 fails/computes incorrectly)
-- Autograd/hessian computation paths
+- Autograd/hessian computation paths (all methods affected)

-Immediate action is required to restore accuracy for affected systems, particularly for users relying on Hessian computations for transition state analysis and reaction pathway calculations.
+**Immediate action is required** to restore accuracy for affected systems, particularly for users relying on Hessian computations for transition state analysis and reaction pathway calculations.
+The NaN bug in 2.8.0/2.10.0 is particularly critical as it completely prevents Hessian computation for affected systems.